MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/ForEach-Object.md

 Get-Process | ForEach-Object ProcessName

 When using the script block format, in addition to using the script block that describes the operations that are performed on each input object, you can provide two additional script blocks.
-The Begin script block, which is the value of the Begin parameter, runs before the first input object is processed.
+The Begin script block, which is the value of the Begin parameter, runs before this cmdlet processes the first input object.
-The End script block, which is the value of the End parameter, runs after the last input object is processed.
+The End script block, which is the value of the End parameter, runs after this cmdlet processes the last input object.

 ## EXAMPLES

-### -------------------------- EXAMPLE 1 --------------------------
+### Example 1: Divide integers in an array
 ```
 PS C:\>30000, 56798, 12432 | ForEach-Object -Process {$_/1024}
 29.296875